GabrielAedoPozo/GabrielAedoPozo/README.md

 ### 🎯 About Me

-I'm an enthusiastic frontend developer who started programming 9 months ago.
-Around 7 months ago, I discovered the world of frontend development — and I loved it.
+I'm an enthusiastic frontend developer who started programming 1 year ago.
+Around 9 months ago, I discovered the world of frontend development — and I loved it.
 Since then, I haven’t stopped learning.

 I enjoy building beautiful, functional, and fast websites using **HTML**, **CSS**, **JavaScript**, **Astro**, and **Tailwind CSS**.
 Currently, I’m learning **React**, **SQL**, and **Next.js** because I want to keep growing and eventually become a **full-stack developer**.